tum-pbs/differentiable-piso/README.md

 Our data contains 2 simulations of the isotropic decaying turbulence case, 3 setups of temporally developing mixing layers and 6 simulations of spatially developing mixing layers.

-The training script is setup to directly process coarsened data, and one simulation in the dataset is always left as an extrapolative test case.
+The training script is designed to directly process coarsened data and one simulation in the dataset is always left as an extrapolative test case.

+## Funding

+Our work is supported by European Research Council (ERC) Consolidator Grant CoG-2019-863850 (SpaTe).